Physical & Mental Wellness

 CAPS

 Counseling and Psychological Services (CAPS) offers many services to Duke students, including telemental-health appointments.
-Any student can call 919-660-1000 to speak with someone, or for assistance with referrals in your local community.
+Any student can call 919-660-1000 to speak with someone, or visit in person Monday - Friday, 10:00am - 3:00pm on the 3rd floor of the Student Wellness Center.
+There is no appointment needed to get started with CAPS.
+Confidential resource.

 DUKEREACH